High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-Here, $P(n)$ is the probability of detecting $n$ photons, $\mathcal{P}(n, Rt) = e^{-Rt}(Rt)^{n}/n!$ is probability of $n$ events in a Poisson distribution of mean $Rt$, $t_{d}$ is the total detection time, $R_{p}$ is the photon collection rate from an atom in the prepared state, $R_{np}$ is the collection rate from the atom after a state changing event (i.e., collection rate from the non-prepared state), and $R_{\rm dep}$ is the leakage rate out of the prepared state \footnote{Collection and depump rates are implicitly functions of the prepared state of the atom $R = R(F)$, and thus the count distribution also depends on the prepared state, $P(n|F)$.}.
-Note that the first term represents the contribution from cases where no depumping occurs, and the second term is the convolution of counts from before and after a state change event that occurs during the detection window.
+Here, $P(n)$ is the probability of detecting $n$ photons, $\mathcal{P}(n, Rt) = e^{-Rt}(Rt)^{n}/n!$ is probability of $n$ events in a Poisson distribution of mean $Rt$, $t_{d}$ is the total detection time, $R_{p}$ is the photon collection rate from an atom in the prepared state, $R_{np}$ is the collection rate from the atom after a state changing event (i.e., collection rate from the non-prepared state), and $R_{\rm dep}$ is the depumping rate out of the prepared state.
+The first term represents the contribution from cases where no depumping occurs, and the second term is the convolution of counts from before and after a state change event that occurs during the detection window.